spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

   - The first element ``MUST`` be a JSON string, indicating the relationship class name.
   - The second element ``MUST`` be a JSON array, indicating the member object classes.
     Each element in this array ``MUST`` be a JSON string, indicating the object class name.
-  - The third element ``MUST`` either be a JSON string, indicating the object class description, or null.
+  - The third element ``MUST`` be either a JSON string, indicating the relationship class description, or null.

 - **parameter_value_lists**: the value of this key ``MUST`` be a JSON array, representing a list of parameter value lists.